scottkellum/scottkellum.com/src/content/work/mariana-tek.md

 ## Collaboration

-I collaborated deeply with sales and research to identify user needs and ensure my design directions would lead to customer success.
+I collaborated deeply with sales and research to identify customer needs and ensure my design directions would lead to customer success.
 This involved on-site research with clients and in-person whiteboarding sessions with stakeholders.
 Through focused outcome-driven meetings I was able to glean insights and avoid assumptions to inform products.

 ![Mariana Ted class dashboard screenshot](/img/mariana-tek-class.avif)